simphotonics/node/README.md

 </table>

 Alternative rows can be styled using the CSS class *alt*.
-Table input other than SD nodes are wrapped in an SD node of kind *span*.
+Table input other than nodes are wrapped in an node of kind *span*.
 The HTML source code is shown below:
 ```html
 <table>